Free postsecondary planning events!

 Career Search: Finding the Right Fit

-What careers and skill sets will be in demand as you enter the workforce?
+What career fields and skill sets will be in demand as you enter the workforce?
 Come explore how your unique skills and interests match up with promising careers in Vermont.

 Resources: